Morristown metropolitan area

 The Morristown Metropolitan Statistical Area, commonly known as the Lakeway Area, as defined by the United States Census Bureau, is an area consisting of two counties - Hamblen, and Jefferson - in eastern Tennessee, anchored by the city of Morristown.
 Grainger County was formerly part of both the Knoxville and Morristown Metropolitans until 2023.
 Including Grainger County, the 2020 census showed that the MSA had a population of 142,709.

 The MSA is also a component of the Knoxville-Morristown-Sevierville Combined Statistical Area.

-The metropolitan area formerly included Grainger County until it was removed in 2023.
+The metropolitan area formerly included Grainger County until it was removed in 2023 and added to the Knoxville MSA.